arahi7860/sql-intro/sql_basics.md

 \h   -- help with SQL commands
 \l   -- Lists all databases

-CREATE DATABASE wdi15; -- Don't forget the semicolon!
+CREATE DATABASE generalassembly; -- Don't forget the semicolon!
 \l -- What changed?

-\c wdi15 -- Connect to wdi15 database
+\c generalassembly -- Connect to generalassembly database

 \d -- Lists all tables